U.S. envoy tells U.N. Security Council indications Iran behind Saudi oil attacks

-UNITED NATIONS (Reuters) - U.S. Ambassador to the United Nations Kelly Craft told the Security Council on Monday that emerging information on attacks on Saudi oil facilities “indicates that responsibility lies with Iran” and that there is no evidence the attack came from Yemen.
+UNITED NATIONS, Sept 16 (Reuters) - U.S. Ambassador to the United Nations Kelly Craft told the Security Council on Monday that emerging information on attacks on Saudi oil facilities “indicates that responsibility lies with Iran” and that there is no evidence the attack came from Yemen.

 Britain’s U.N.
 Ambassador Karen Pierce told the 15-council: “We’re still assessing what happened and who’s responsible for the attacks.
 Once this has been established we will discuss with our partners how to proceed in a responsible manner.”